Rozera-xalil/PageIndex_Vs_HybridRAG_2-2-1/README.md

 ---

 ## 🚨 Why This Matters

 Most RAG systems in production fail on structured documents because they rely purely on semantic similarity.

-This project demonstrates a simple but powerful alternative: reasoning over structure instead of matching text.
+This project demonstrates a simple but powerful alternative: **reasoning over structure** instead of matching text.

+---

+## 📄 About the Data

+The document used is a simulated **Hospital Management System (SRS)**.

+It was specifically chosen because:
+- It has a **clear hierarchical structure**
+- Contains **chapters and sections**
+- Represents real-world **technical documentation**

+👉 This is exactly where Classic RAG struggles
+👉 And where PageIndex shines

+---

 ## 🏗️ Architecture Overview